ronin-rb/ronin-code-sql/README.txt

 == EXAMPLES:

-* Generate valid SQL using the Ronin SQL DSL.
+* Generate valid SQL using the Ronin SQL DSL:

     Code.sql {
       select(:from => :users, :where => (name == 'bob'))
     }.to_s
     # => "SELECT * FROM users WHERE name = 'bob'"

-* Generate valid SQL injections using the Ronin SQL injection DSL.
+* Generate valid SQL injections using the Ronin SQL injection DSL:

     Code.sql_injection {
       escape_string { has_table?(:users) }